-Can The Activation Lock Bypass By Hermanth Joseph And Benjamin Kunz Give You Full Access To The iPad And iPhone?
+Does Activation Lock Bypass By Hermanth Joseph and Benjamin Kunz Really Work?

 Many of you probably heard about the two IOS exploits of November 2016 which allowed Hermanth Joseph and Benjamin Kunz‘ to bypass’ iPad Activation lock screen.
 These exploits took advantage of buffer overflow bug in iPads running IOS 10.1 and 10.1.1.